bjgarcia/hdzero-goggle-services/README.md

 ### Post Methods

-Create new lines or a new section after the line or section provided in the URI or at the end of the section or file if no line or section is provided in the URI.
-Lines that already exist in the section will not be changed and an error will be returned indicating line already exist.
+Create new lines or a new section after the line or section provided in the URI, at the end of the section, or end of file if no line or section is provided in the URI.
+If lines or section exists an error will be returned.
+Lines that don't exits will be created.

 ```
 /cgi-bin/settings?post=line[&line=month]